kanbhatia/Say-Cheese/README.md

 Homepage of the applciation

 ![Pic1](Images/pic1.PNG)

 ![Classification](Images/pic2.PNG)

-Once you take a photo, the results pop up under classification
+Once you take a photo, the results pop up under classification.
+The image is converted to an array and sent to thepython flask app.
+The image is analysed by the model and the results are sent back to the html to be displayed.

 Technology used: Python, TensorFlow, CNN, RESTful API, OpenCV, JS, HTML, CSS